autobrr/autobrr.com/docs/introduction.md

 DEBUG sonarr: release push rejected: Foo Series S01E01 1080p WEB h264-BarGrp, indexer foo-indexer to http://localhost:8989 reasons: '[Unknown Series]'
 DEBUG release rejected: Unknown Series
 ```

+## About

+The development of autobrr started in Early 2020, entering rapid development in Summer 2021 due to dissatisfaction with needing 3+ tools to do one job.
+Autobrr has since gained quite a bit of traction and has a growing community supporting the project.

+Autobrr was developed with resource consumption in mind.
+The software uses API calls to reduce unnecessary downloads of .torrent files from sites like BTN, RED, PTP, and GGn.
+On other sites, it will download the .torrent only if the information is not present in the announce message.

+### License

+autobrr is licensed under the GNU General Public License v2.0.

+The GNU GPL is the most widely used free software license and has a strong copyleft requirement.
+When distributing derived works, the source code of the work must be made available under the same license.
+There are multiple variants of the GNU GPL, each with different requirements.